Gas Heater Repair - 14 Home Gas Appliance Maintenance & Service Tips

 Gas Heater Repair, Cleaning & Maintenance - Avoid Replacement

-Gas heater cleaning and service needs to be done every one or two years, depending on the manufacturer's recommendations.
+Gas heater repair, cleaning and service needs to be done every one or two years, depending on the manufacturer's recommendations.
 A properly running heater will also save gas and avoid costly gas heater replacement.

 Gas heater cleaning may need to be done more frequently in dirty or dusty environments.